ellemouton/website/content/drafts/taproot-chan-txs.md

 peers would ever have the information required to spend the local anchor.

-An alternative that has been suggested is that the `to_local` output be changed so as to force the reveal of `P_local_delayed` no matter how it is spent.
-This could be done by changing the keyspend path to be a public NUMS point and then moving the revocation path to the TapTree and adjusting the script so that the `P_local_delayed` key is embedded in it so that it must be revealed if the revocation path is spent.
-The down side here is that this increases the spend cost of both output paths of the `to_local` output.
+An alternative that has been suggested is that the `to_local` output be changed to force the reveal of `P_local_delayed` no matter how it is spent.
+This could be done by changing the key path to be a public NUMS point and then moving the revocation path to the script tree and adjusting the script so that the `P_local_delayed` key is embedded in it so that it must be revealed if the revocation path is spent.
+The downside here is that this increases the spend cost of both output paths of the `to_local` output.
 The question comes down to how much we want to cater for this very rare edge case.

 ## Offered HTLC Output

 An offered HTLC pays out to the remote party if they reveal the pre-image to a given hash before a certain CLTV timeout.
-After the timeout, the local party will be able to claim the output via the htlc-timeout transaction (details on that below).
+After the timeout, the local party will be able to claim the output via the htlc-timeout transaction (details on that [below](#htlc-timeout-and-success-transactions)).
 If the commitment transaction is a revoked state, then the remote party should be able to sweep the output at any time.

 ![](/taprootChanTxs/offered-htlc-output.png#center)